HTTP-RPC/Kilo/README.md

 * `java.time.TemporalAmount`
 * `java.util.UUID`

+A method may return an instance of `org.w3c.dom.Document` to produce an XML response.

-By default, an HTTP 200 (OK) response is returned when a service method completes successfully.
+By default, HTTP 200 (OK) is returned when a service method completes successfully.
 However, if the method is annotated with `Creates`, HTTP 201 (created) will be returned instead.
 If the method is annotated with `Accepts`, HTTP 202 (accepted) will be returned.
 If the handler's return type is `void` or `Void`, HTTP 204 (no content) will be returned.

 If a service method returns `null`, an HTTP 404 (not found) response will be returned.

-Although return values are encoded as JSON by default, subclasses can override the `encodeResult()` method of the `WebService` class to support alternative representations.
-See the method documentation for more information.

 ### Exceptions
 If an exception is thrown by a service method and the response has not yet been committed, the exception message (if any) will be returned as plain text in the response body.
 Error status is determined as follows: